sasilver75/obsidian/Articles/ML/Mixture-of-Experts (MoE) - The Birth and Rise of Conditional Computation (Mar 2024) {Cameron Wolfe Deep Learning Focus Newsletter}.md

 ((Above: I'm curious why training cost is lower ...
 Oh, well I guess I can see why.
 You still have to hold it all in memory, right?
 You just have fewer parameters to update on the backward pass.))

-[[Mixture of Experts]] layers are simple and let us increase the size/capacity of a language model without a corresponding increase in required compute!
+[[Mixture-of-Experts]] layers are simple and let us increase the size/capacity of a language model without a corresponding increase in required compute!
 - ==We just replace certain layers of the model with multiple copies of the layer -- called "experts" -- that have their own parameters.==
 - Then, ==we use a gating mechanism to (sparsely) select the experts used to process each input==!